Worried about weight loss during pregnancy?

-If you find yourself with some unexplained weight loss in pregnancy, this is something to mention to your healthcare provider.
+If you find yourself with some unexplained weight loss during pregnancy, this is something to mention to your healthcare provider.

-Some medical conditions can lead to weight loss in pregnancy, including infections, hormonal imbalance, undiagnosed diabetes, and an overactive thyroid.
+Some medical conditions can lead to losing weight in pregnancy, including infections, hormonal imbalance, undiagnosed diabetes, and an overactive thyroid.

 Risks of losing weight during pregnancy